Investing term

 A pause on a single stock's trading, often around news or volatility.

 A trading halt is a temporary pause on trading in a single stock, usually around pending news or a burst of extreme volatility.
-It gives the market time to digest information and prevents disorderly, panic-driven pricing.
-Halts are normal and brief; trading resumes once the news is out or volatility settles, often with the price gapping to reflect the new information.
+Unlike a market-wide circuit breaker, it affects just one security — giving the market time to digest information and preventing disorderly, panic-driven pricing in that name.

 For example